-All new construction and major renovations at UIC must be LEED-Silver certified.
+All new construction and major renovations at UIC must be LEED-Gold certified.

 Grant, Lincoln & Douglas Halls (The GoLD Complex)

 The first of UIC’s first LEED®-certified Building in 2010, Lincoln Hall earned enough points to qualify for Gold Certification in LEED for New Construction (LEED-NC) granted by the U.S. Green Building Council.

 Energy-saving features include a geothermal system (that uses the earth’s constant temperature) to heat and cool the air in the building, double-paned insulated curtain wall covered by a solar film with a high reflective factor help keep the room cool in the warm months and heated in the cold months, and shades for the windows increase energy savings by opening or closing with help from solar sensors and a building automation system.
 Click here to view the real-time energy data of the photovoltaic (PV) solar power-generating panels.

 Building materials include whiteboards that contain 50% recycled materials, wood doors certified by the Forest Stewardship Council (FSC), carpet squares made from recycled content and work stations made with FSC-certified wood veneer, and marmoleum.
 Native landscaping and a bioswale capture rainwater and reduce the need for irrigation.
 Read in more detail how Lincoln Hall achieved LEED-Gold.

 Douglas Hall, the home of the College of Business Administration, is the second building on UIC’s campus to gain a LEED honor by receiving gold certification.
 Douglas Hall shares the geothermal ground source heat pump system that Grant and Lincoln Halls also use.
 Douglas Hall’s solar panel system was partially funded by a generous grant from the Illinois Clean Energy Community Foundation.